-The Sunday Herald published an article about the work of the charity, Circle, at HMP Addiewell stating:
+The Sunday Herald published an article about the work of the Charity Circle at HMP Addiewell.
+The article stated that:

-'forcing a career criminal to think like a father will cut re-offending rates and make convicts fit for society once more.
+forcing a career criminal to think like a father will cut re-offending rates and make convicts fit for society once more.
 A report published this week on the scheme recorded a recidivism rate of 30%.
 The national average is 45%'.

-CPOs were introduced from 1st February 2011 replacing Community Service Orders, Probation Orders and Supervised Attendance Orders.
+Community Payback Orders were introduced from 1st February 2011 replacing Community Service Order, Probation Orders and Supervised Attendance Orders.